Skip to Main Content

 How Do I License My Creation?

-How Can I Remix Different CCLs?
+How Can I Remix Different Creative Commons Licenses?

 This Creative Commons License Compatibility Chart will help you determine if and how you can remix works of different license types into something new.
 Please note that just because you can't make something new with "X" types, that doesn't prevent you from using the material independently!